The 5 top customer service AI platforms I tested in 2026: What you need to know

 What to consider when choosing a customer service AI platform

 • Look for integration, not replacement.
 Your help desk is your team's home base.
-The last thing you want to do is tear it all down and start over.
-A tool like eesel AI is built to plug into the systems you already have, saving you months of migration headaches and letting your team stick with the tools they know.
+If you use a mature, industry-leading platform like Freshdesk or Zendesk, you want tools that complement it.
+A tool like eesel AI is built to plug into the systems you already have, enhancing your current setup without needing a total migration.

 • Make sure you can test it before you commit.
 You shouldn't have to launch a brand new bot on your live customers just to see if it works.
 A good simulation mode is a must-have.
 It lets you see exactly how the AI will handle your real historical data, which gives you the confidence you need for a smooth rollout.